 Update March 2022: Yen site is down.

-Privychat Private group chat for mobile phone only.
+Privychat Private group chat for mobile phones only.
 Apps say early-access but haven’t been updated in a while.
 Not clear where this is going now.